Electron Interactions in Rashba Materials: Concluding remarks

-Another consequence is that the Stoner FM transition, mediated by the exchange Coulomb interaction, is facilitated by a strong enough PSOI\@.
-Moreover, it is associated with the rotation symmetry breaking not only in the spin, but also in the orbital spaces.
-The latter effect leads to deformation of the Fermi surface of the polarized itinerant electrons into the ellipsoidal or toroidal shape.
-It may undergo genus-changing topological Lifshitz transition between these shapes as a function of the SOI magnitude or interactions strength.
+The second consequence of PSOI is its role in facilitating Bloch ferromagnetism, linked with the symmetry breaking in both spin and orbital spaces.
+This effect transforms the Fermi surface of the polarized itinerant electrons into ellipsoidal or toroidal shapes, leading to genus-changing topological Lifshitz transitions as a function of the SOI magnitude or interactions strength.
 The transition may have a number of observable manifestations in thermodynamic and transport properties, as well as in the spectra of Friedel and Shubnikov-de Haas oscillations.
-Finally, the anisotropic Stoner ferromagnet may coexist with the $p$-wave superconductor.
-If this is the case, the Lifshitz ellipsoidal to toroidal transition manifest itself as the transition between nodal and fully gaped superconducting states.
+Finally, the anisotropic Bloch ferromagnet may coexist with the $p-$wave superconductor.
+If this is the case, the Lifshitz ellipsoidal to toroidal transition manifests itself as the transition between nodal and fully gapped superconducting states.

+The predicted effects of PSOI are highly sensitive to the Rashba constant, $\alpha$, which naturally drives the search for materials that i) exhibit giant Rashba effect, and ii) allow for ample tunability of the Rashba splitting by the external electric field.
+Promising candidates include thin layers of $\mathrm{Bi_2Se_3}$ and $\mathrm{KTaO_3}$~\footnote{In typical experiments, the layered materials are proximated by metallic gates.
+One then should take into account the emergent image-potential-induced PSOI, which leads to effects similar to those considered in the present paper~\cite{PhysRevB.95.045138, 2018arXiv180410826G,2019arXiv190409510G}.}, graphene on TMDs, van der Waals materials with heavy adatoms, and engineered heterostructures at the $\mathrm{LaAlO_3/SrTiO_3}$ interface~\cite{10.1063/5.0212170,Liu2023Feb}.

+Yet, a significant gap persists in reliably estimating the Rashba coupling constant, particularly concerning the response of layered materials to in-plane electric fields.
+The Rashba coupling in promising 3D systems remains largely unknown.
+Many existing estimates rely on ARPES measurements, which mainly probe the Rashba effect from built-in i.e.~\textit{normal} electric fields.
+Crucially, direct \textit{ab initio} calculations of Rashba SOI from in-plane fields in 2D systems are lacking.
+This presents a dual challenge: while it complicates precise predictions of the effect's magnitude, it also opens an exciting new research avenue of searching for materials with a giant, tunable Rashba effect.

+Recently, experimental studies have revealed specific features in electron transport within quantum wires at the $\mathrm{LaAlO_3/SrTiO_3}$ interface (see Ref.~\cite{Levy_2020} and references therein).
+These findings have been interpreted by their authors as signatures of bound electron pairs, potentially consistent with the pairing mechanism driven by PSOI that we explore in this paper~\cite{PhysRevB.104.125103}.
+Superconducting states observed in spin-orbit proximitized rhombohedral trilayer graphene could suggest the involvement of spin-dependent electron-electron interactions in pairing~\cite{young_2024}.
+However, further experimental and theoretical analysis is needed to definitively establish any connection to PSOI\@.